 Written by Canada Business Network.
 Canada Business Network has presented previously at Central Library's Small Business Café on this topic.

-Writing a business plan is an important step in starting a business.
+Writing a business planopens a new window is an important step in starting a business.
 You might think of a business plan as a long, hefty document.

 Perhaps thinking of all that work discourages you?
 It shouldn't keep you from starting your business.
 There are alternatives to traditional business plans.